ks961/-d3vtool-hooks/README.md

 - **useStoredHub**
   - `useStoredHub` is a custom hook that synchronizes a shared state hub with persistent storage across tabs and pages.

+- **`createPromiseHub`**
+  - Creates a hub to manage asynchronous state with a promise action, handling state, errors, and loading.

+- **`usePromiseHub`**
+  - Manages state from a promise hub, providing access to current state, errors, loading status, and a retry action.

+- **`usePromiseReadHub`**
+  - Reads the current state, error, and loading status from a promise hub without triggering updates.

+- **`usePromiseHubAction`**
+  - Returns a function to manually trigger the asynchronous action managed by a promise hub.

 ## Installation

 You can install the package using npm or yarn: